Description

 DownVol:

-• Looking at the downside deviation of % in the last 5 years of Goldman Sachs Innovate Equity ETF, we see it is relatively smaller, thus better in comparison to the benchmark SPY (15%)
+• The downside deviation over 5 years of Goldman Sachs Innovate Equity ETF is %, which is smaller, thus better compared to the benchmark SPY (15%) in the same period.

 Sharpe: